krishachikka/krishachikka/README.md

 ## About Me

 I'm a passionate developer who loves coding and working with cool technologies!
-When I'm not solving coding problems, you can find me hanging out with my kitty friends 🐾.
+When I'm not solving coding problems, you can find me hanging out with cats lol 🐾.

 ---